giwrish/salesforce-interview-prep/12 Architectural Patterns.md

 - [Apex Enterprise Patterns — Unit Of Work](https://andyinthecloud.com/2013/06/09/managing-your-dml-and-transactions-with-a-unit-of-work/)
 - [Apex Enterprise Patterns — Unit Of Work](https://andyinthecloud.com/2014/07/17/doing-more-work-with-the-unit-of-work/)
 - [Apex Enterprise Patterns — FinancialForce Apex Common Updates](https://andyinthecloud.com/2014/06/28/financialforce-apex-common-updates/)

+Design patterns are reusable solutions to common software design problems that have been proven to work effectively in various situations.
+By using design patterns, developers can save time and effort by avoiding reinventing the wheel and instead leveraging existing best practices and solutions.

+In the context of Apex development, there are several design patterns that can be used to solve different problems.
+Here are some examples:

+Singleton Pattern: This pattern is used when we need to ensure that only one instance of a class is created and used throughout the application.
+This can be useful for managing shared resources or configuration data.

+Factory Pattern: This pattern is used when we want to create objects dynamically based on some inputs or conditions.
+The factory class encapsulates the object creation logic and returns the appropriate object based on the inputs.

+Decorator Pattern: This pattern is used to add new functionality to an existing class without modifying its source code.
+This is achieved by creating a decorator class that wraps the original class and adds new behavior to it.

+Strategy Pattern: This pattern is used to define a family of algorithms that can be used interchangeably.
+This allows us to change the algorithm used at runtime without changing the code that uses it.

+Observer Pattern: This pattern is used to define a one-to-many relationship between objects, where one object (the subject) notifies a set of other objects (the observers) when its state changes.
+This can be useful for implementing event-driven architectures.